lucacrippa88/watson-telegram-bot/tjbot/README.md

 - Eighth, your data are yours, securely bounded inside the Watson services inside your IBM Cloud account.
 They cannot be used to train general purpose Watson services.

 The final question: is Watson better then a smart speaker?

-They are different: they have different targets, different audience and different scope.
+My personal answer: they are different: they have different targets, different audience and different scope.